what we do

 Meet Shammrie Brown

-Shammrie Brown is a passionate servant-leader, who is dedicated to the forward progression of communities and individuals in need.
+Shammrie Brown is a passionate servant-leader dedicated to the forward progression of communities and individuals in need.

 Early in his career, Shammrie worked as a Case Manager for the Quad County Urban League and served as an Outreach Specialist for the State Representative of the 83rd District in Aurora, IL.
-Currently, Shammrie serves as the Community Relations Manager for New Life Covenant Southeast Church (NLCSE) under the leadership of Pastor John Hannah.
+Currently, Shammrie is the Director of Community Relations for New Life Covenant Church Southeast (NLCSE) and serves as the Executive Director of the Chance Center.

 Best known for his presentations on community partnership, Shammrie has created and implemented a Community Partnership Network, bringing stakeholders and NLCSE together.

-Shammrie, originally from Grand Rapids, MI, earned a Bachelor's Degree in Social Work from Aurora University.
+Shammrie, originally from Grand Rapids, MI, earned a bachelor's degree in social work from Aurora University.
 He is currently pursuing a Master of Arts in Urban Leadership at Northern Seminary on the Southside of Chicago, IL.
-He and his wife, Imani, have been married for five years.
+Shammrie is married to Imani Brown.

 finance and banking